 - not keeping the genital area clean and dry

-There are some things you can try to help prevent UTIs returning.
+There are some things you can try to help prevent a urinary tract infection (UTI) happening or prevent it returning.

 wipe from front to back when you go to the toilet

 keep the genital area clean and dry